-Into which half of this statistic do you fall?
+Into which segment of this statistic do you fall?
 Will you run out of money during your retirement?
 If so, what can you do about it?

 The good news is that you can take steps to boost your odds of enjoying a retirement free of money stress.
 However, to do this, you must first identify whether you have saved enough for retirement.
 Moreover, if you find that you have not, you must then take the sometimes challenging steps to change your negative financial situation.